AmelieMag/historical_airphoto_preprocessing/UserManual.md

 - all lenth must be given in centimeters or inches
 - choose unity

 Run the script with "Add camera" button, the window will be close.
-On the main window clic "Refresh camera list" button to get the new camera in the list
+On the main window clic "Refresh camera list" button to get the new camera in the list.